 Plan assets (Fund) should be prudently managed to assist in avoiding actuarial deficits and excessive volatility in annual rates of return.
 An assessment of the risk tolerance of the Plan considers the cash demands and the closed nature of the Plan, along with the financial position.
 The Plan maturity is above average in that retired lives dominate the membership, and liquidity needs are increasing.
-The need for continued growth is also a consideration, given the indexing provision for retirees and the impact of inflation on the future pension liabilities of the active members.
+The need for continued growth is also a consideration given the indexing provision for retirees.
 Based on these factors, the Fund can assume a modest level of investment risk, defined as the volatility of returns in any year, to achieve the income and growth objectives.
 This assessment implies a long-term asset mix strategy that has a significant position in fixed income as well as equity exposure for diversification and growth.

-2 Based on funding valuation at December 31, 2013.
+2 Based on funding valuation at December 31, 2017.